raphlinus/raphlinus.github.io/_posts/2020-04-21-prefix-sum.md

 Here are some of the pain points for DX12:

 * No subgroup size control.
-But at least [WaveGetLaneCount](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/wavegetlanecount) seems not to lie.

 * No subgroup shuffle operations — use threadgroup shared memory instead.

 * No memory model — use `volatile` and explicit barriers instead.

 * No pointers (not particularly useful for this workload, but important for others).

+Also note that gfx-hal currently doesn't give access to Shader Model 6 intrinsics (subgroup operations), but there's an [issue](https://github.com/gfx-rs/gfx/issues/3238) and hopefully that will be fixed.

 ### Portability considerations: Metal